Skip to main content

 Step 1: Name Your Business

 Additionally, most states have naming requirements when it comes to LLCs.
-The most common requirement is that your name not include certain words that imply you are in a specific business, like banking or insurance.
+The most common rule is that your name should not include certain words that imply you are in a specific business, like banking or insurance.
 Another common requirement is that the name needs to have terms that describe the business as a limited liability company, such as "LLC."

 Finally, you may want to investigate whether your name of choice is the subject of a federal or state trademark and whether it is available as an internet domain name.